Lightning-AI/pytorch-lightning/pl_examples/basic_examples/mnist_examples/README.md

 ______________________________________________________________________

-#### 3. Image Classifier - Converting Lite to Lightning
+#### 3. Image Classifier - Conversion from Lite to Lightning

-This script shows you to prepare your conversion from [LightningLite](https://pytorch-lightning.readthedocs.io/en/latest/starter/lightning_lite.html) to `LightningModule`.
+This script shows you how to prepare your conversion from [LightningLite](https://pytorch-lightning.readthedocs.io/en/latest/starter/lightning_lite.html) to `LightningModule`.

 ```bash
 # CPU / multiple GPUs if available